bizzyvinci/cmc-api/README.md

 cmc.listings()
 ```

 To use pro-api, A registered key from [coinmarketcap](https://coinmarketcap.com/api) is required.
 This key can be added to environment variable as `CMC_PRO_API_KEY`.
-After the api can be used as:
+After, the api can be used as:
 ```python
 cmc = CoinMarketCap()
 ```